Polynomial point counts and odd cohomology vanishing on moduli spaces of stable curves: Introduction

 \begin{remark} Several of the polynomials in $q$ occurring in this paper have been checked against the data provided by computer calculations for small~$q$.
 For~$q=2$, the starting point is the census of genus~$4$ curves over $\F_2$ by Xarles \cite{Xarles20}; in addition, one needs to determine the order of the automorphism group over $\F_2$ of (a representative of) each isomorphism class.
 For $q=3$, we have carried out a similar census of trigonal curves of genus~$4$ over $\F_3$, with the orders of the automorphism groups and their numbers of points over $\F_3$, $\F_9$, and $\F_{27}$.
 Since the equivariant count of hyperelliptic curves is known (cf.~\S\ref{sec:equivarianthypers}), this is enough to verify Theorems~\ref{thm:openpolynomial}, \ref{thm:equiv-point-counts}, and \ref{thm:M4loc} for $q=2$ and $q=3$.
 In addition, Propositions \ref{prop:Cone0}, \ref{prop:ConeSieve}, \ref{prop:ns0}, \ref{prop:NonsplitSieve}, \ref{prop:split0}, \ref{prop:SplitSieve}, \ref{prop:ConeEquiv}, \ref{prop:NonsplitEquiv}, and \ref{prop:SplitEquiv} have been verified for $q=2$, by computer calculations of representatives of all trigonal curves over $\F_2$, together with the orders of their automorphism groups as well as their numbers of points over $\F_2$, $\F_4$, and $\F_8$, and how many of these points are singular.
 Note that we have exact formulas in all of these cases, but have stated them in some cases only up to $o(q^6)$.
 Further verifications of the counts of curves on the split quadric are provided by van Rooij \cite{vanRooij}.

 Finally, we have compared our results with computations in the tautological subring of $H^\bullet(\ocM_{4,n})$, as follows.
-The program admcycles \cite{admcycles} can compute the dimension of the subspace of $H^{2i}(\ocM_{4,n})$ generated by tautological classes, assuming that the Faber-Zagier relations span all relations among the tautological generators.
+The program admcycles \cite{admcycles} can compute the dimension of the subspace of $H^{2i}(\ocM_{4,n})$ generated by tautological classes, assuming that the Pixton relations span all relations among the tautological generators.
 The range of degrees in which such computations can be carried through is limited by computing power; we have run the program for $n = 1$, $i \leq 4$; $n = 2$, $i \leq 3$, and $n = 3, i \leq 3$.
 In all of these cases, the dimensions predicted by admcycles agree with the Betti numbers given by Theorem~\ref{thm:polynomial}.
-In particular, in each of the cases listed above, our results show that either $H^{2i}(\ocM_{4,n})$ is generated by tautological classes, or the Faber-Zagier relations are not complete.
+Canning and Larson have subsequently shown that $H^\bullet(\ocM_{4,n})$ is generated by tautological classes for $n \leq 6$ \cite[Theorem~1.4]{CanningLarson22}.
+It follows, in particular, that Pixton's relations are complete in the range of cases noted above.

 \end{remark}